kreynoldsf5/pyASEexercises/README.md

 <details><summary>Optional </summary>
 <p>

-If you are comfortable with git clone the repo, create a branch, and collect your answers in directory under the [answers](./answers) directory of the repository.
+If you are comfortable with git, clone the repo, create a branch, and collect your answers in directory under the [answers](./answers) directory of the repository.
 Initiate a [pull request](https://help.github.com/articles/about-pull-requests/) when you're done.

 </p>
 </details>